 Outdoor Research Ascendant Hoody

 It’s a lightweight and breathable mid-layer that has great mobility.
-One of those can do anything articles of clothing whether that’s backpacking, scrambling, hiking, skiing, running errands in town, and even lounging on the couch.
+One of those can do anything articles of clothing, whether that’s backpacking, scrambling, hiking, skiing, running errands in town, and even lounging on the couch.

 I’m a little mixed on the exposed Polartec insulation on the inside, but it does result in a comfy and lightweight jacket.
 Altogether, a solid jacket for when you’re putting in work on the trail or in the mountains.
+Worth checking out!

 Best Hiking Down Jacket for Men

-Best Men’s Hiking Shell
+Best Men’s Hiking Jacket

-Arc’teryx Zeta LT Jacket
+Arc’teryx Zeta sL Jacket